 Contingency Each event has a network of prior conditions, because the world is highly interconnected.
 A slight change in one prior condition could have led to a completely different outcome of the event and a different state of the world.

 Complexity The intrinsic human need for order conflicts with the contingency of history.
-It is questionable if all details about events in the world are scientifically explainable.
+It is questionable whether all events in the world are scientifically explainable.

-Geography (Greek γεωγραφια/ geographia) literally means “describing the earth.”
-It is a science that studies the interplay between the landscapes and environments of the Earth (physical geography) on the one hand and the people, their cultures, societies and economies (human geography) on the other.
+Geography (Greek γεωγραφία/ geographia) literally means “describing the earth.”
+It is a science that studies the interplay between the landscapes and environments of the Earth (physical geography) on the one hand and people, their cultures, societies and economies (human geography) on the other.
 It is an interdisciplinary field between natural and social sciences [RGS].
 Geographical research aims to understand where things are found, why they are there and how they developed over time.
 It focuses on the interconnectivity between elements of physical and human geography, which gets expressed in Tobler’s First Law of Geography: “Everything is related to everything else, but near things are more related than distant things.”

-Geographers use different techniques to answer their research questions.
-One important technique is a map: A graphical expression of something that is not tangible.
-A map shows the physical, environmental, political, economical or social properties of the Earth.
+Geographers use different tools and techniques to answer their research questions.
+One important tool is a map: a graphical expression of something that is not tangible.
+A map shows the physical, environmental, political, economic or social properties of the Earth.
 The “art and science of making maps” is the field of cartography .
 Since maps visualize a model, they have a natural constraint: “No map can perfectly replicate the real world, since it inevitably generalizes, abstracts and approximates the complexity of the reality” [KH08, p.
 181].